 The nights are drawing in now and you’re probably already thinking about Christmas.
 Another year has almost gone by and you still haven’t found time to redecorate or refurbish your house.
 Now you have to think about getting the decorations down from the loft and saving for the annual gift-splurge.

 Thankfully, there are some quick-fixes that’ll bring your rooms up to date and feel a bit fresher that don’t cost the earth and take months.
-See if you can’t fit at least one of these in by Christmas.
+See if you can’t fit at least one of these in before Christmas.

 Change your flooring